otrv4/otrv4/otrv4.md

 This protocol specification is a draft.
 It's currently under constant revision.
 ```
+This document describes version 4 of the Off-the-Record Messaging protocol.

-OTR version 4 (OTRv4) provides a deniable authenticated key exchange and better
+OTR version 4 (OTRv4) provides a deniable authenticated key exchange (DAKE) and
-forward secrecy through the use of double ratcheting.
-OTR works on top of an
+better forward secrecy through the use of double ratcheting.
+OTR works on top of
-existing messaging protocol, such as XMPP.
+an existing messaging protocol, such as XMPP.

 ## Table of Contents